fkoemep/pwchallenge/README.md

 # PWC ETL Process

-A simple ETL process that extracts data from a hospital operations postgres DB, transforms it, and loads it into a Hydra Data Warehouse.
+A simple ETL process that extracts data from a medical data postgres DB, transforms it, and loads it into a Hydra Data Warehouse.
 A separate Jupyter Notebook running as an extra docker-compose service is also included to allow for data exploration.

 This project uses the new Airflow 2.0 version that runs on docker-compose along with the new TaskFlow API.
 The LocalFilesystemBackend is used as a Secrets Engine to store the database credentials for security reasons.